The existing RCMP detachment in downtown Kamloops. (CFJC Today File Photo)

 New proposal replaces previous concepts

-Gordon also wrote that the city has spent approximately $4.75 million to develop preliminary designs on a pair of proposals that were presented in Oct.
+Gordon also said the city has spent approximately $4.75 million to develop preliminary designs on a pair of proposals that were presented in Oct.
 2023, and this “recommended” third option being presented in Jan.
 2025.

-The new RCMP detachment that is being proposed as Concept 3 is expected to have a maximum value of approximately $148.2 million, which staff say includes $28.5 million in allowances for escalation and construction risk.
+This new proposal – Concept 3 in Gordon’s report – is currently expected to have a maximum value of approximately $148.2 million, which includes $28.5 million in “allowances for escalation and construction risk.”

-In addition to the construction funding, the city will carry a $1.8 million reserve for internal costs, which staff say necessitates the need to borrow $150.7 million
+In addition to the construction funding, the city will carry a $1.8 million reserve for internal costs, which staff say necessitates the need to borrow $150.7 million.
+Councillors are also being asked to approve the use of $100,000 in gaming grants for procurement work.

-“The project team has accounted for labour increases in the integrated project delivery contract, but potential escalation costs for materials will be handled separately through the escalation reserve,” the report said.
+“The project team has accounted for labour increases in the integrated project delivery contract, but potential escalation costs for materials will be handled separately through the escalation reserve,” Gordon said.

 “Given the unprecedented cost of inflation, supply chain issues and global uncertainties related to materials, staff believe this approach is best to mitigate risks the city may face in the future.”